adscorp100/mdhomecarebuild/src/content/blog/how-to-start-a-successful-ndis-business-in-australia-the-ultimate-2025-guide.md

 ### 3.1 The Official 5-Step Registration Process

+For a detailed breakdown of the costs and steps involved, see our guides on [NDIS provider registration costs](/blog/ndis-provider-registration-costs-explained) and the [NDIS provider application process](/blog/ndis-provider-application-process-guide-2025).

 1. **Online Application**: Submit details on structure, locations, services (registration groups), and key personnel; complete self-assessment against Practice Standards.
 2. **Select Approved Auditor**: Choose a Verification (lower-risk services) or Certification (higher-risk) audit; obtain quotes and engage an NDIS-approved auditor.
 3. **Undergo Audit**: Submit evidence (Verification) or host site visits/interviews (Certification).